r-archer37/faust_kafka_demo/README.md

-#### Before we Begin
+### Before we Begin
 This article is the `readme.md` file of a github repository that contains all the code you'll need to try this out yourself.
-The only software you'll need is [Docker Desktop](https://www.docker.com/products/docker-desktop), so go ahead and download it now.
+Download or clone it using the links above.
+The only software you'll need is [Docker Desktop](https://www.docker.com/products/docker-desktop), so go ahead get that too.

 ## Processing Streaming Data with Python